ssalonen/openhab-addons/bundles/org.openhab.binding.modbus/README.md

 | `readIntoOpenClosed` | 1,2,3,4       | Contact   | Interpret read data as OPEN/CLOSED                                                             |
 | `readIntoPercent`    | 1,2,3,4       | Dimmer    | Interpret read data as number, and then scale to percent                                       |

+NOTE: Due to [MainUI limitation](https://github.com/openhab/openhab-webui/issues/1478) not allowing "possibly incompatible" links in UI, you might need to temporarily change Item type to "comaptible" (see table above) before linking it to the channel.
+For example, in order to link `readIntoOnOff` channel into `Dimmer` Item in MainUI, one neeeds to change item type temporarily to `Switch`.

+Further notes on read channels:

 * `readIntoHexString` returns the raw data as hexadecimal string.

     For example, reading two registers (length 2) could output hexstring `F1E1AB00`.